chengkuanz/Picross/README.md

 ### Rules

 - The game is a puzzle game where the players can connect to the server to start a game session.
-Server and clients must be in the same local area network.
-Follow the on-screen instructions to play the game.
+- Server and clients must be in the same local area network.
+-  Follow the on-screen instructions to start both the server and the client components to play the game.
 - Each number on the rows and columns indicates a group of filled-in blocks.
 - There must be at least one blank cell between each group.
 - The game is won when the hidden tiles are fully and correctly revealed.
-- The grid color is customizable.

 ## Setup
 ### Prerequisites